libretro/docs/docs/library/jollycv.md

 ## Background

-JollyCV is a multi-emulator supporting ColecoVision (including Super Game Module support), CreatiVision, and My Vision.
+JollyCV is a multi-emulator supporting ColecoVision (including Super Game Module), CreatiVision, and My Vision.
 JollyCV is fast, accurate, and highly portable.

 The JollyCV core has been authored by